Mansion of Hidden Souls (Sega CD video game): Gameplay

-The gameplay is very similar to that of D: the player travels between areas via 3D pre-rendered first-person full-motion video sequences, pressing the action button whenever they find something of interest.
+In Mansion of Hidden Souls, the player travels between areas via 3D pre-rendered first-person full-motion video sequences, pressing the action button whenever they find something of interest.
 Doing so, sometimes reveals an important item, such as a key or matchbox, which is added to their inventory.
-Also like D, the number of actual puzzles is fairly small; the player spends most of the game exploring the mansion and searching for important items.
+The number of actual puzzles is fairly small; the player spends most of the game exploring the mansion and searching for important items.

-Reception
+Release and reception

+Mansion of Hidden Souls was released in Japan on December 10, 1993 for the Sega CD.
+In Japan, the game was released as the second part of Sega's "Virtual Cinema" series, with the first game being Night Trap (1992).

-The game was met with generally positive reviews.
-Electronic Gaming Monthly gave it a 7.6 out of 10, calling it "An interesting first-person perspective game with fluid graphics and great sound effects."
+From contemporary reviews, an Electronic Gaming Monthly reviewer described it as "An interesting first-person perspective game with fluid graphics and great sound effects."
 GamePro described it as a solid The 7th Guest clone, especially praising the use of sound effects to enhance the horror.